geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 - [ ] Publish Geoportal design enhancements to the production site: Transition the updated Geoportal interface from the development branch to the live environment, ensuring all new features are fully operational.

-- [ ] Conduct final testing of the enhanced Admin Toolkit: Ensure that the new batch asset management functionalities are working as intended and integrate feedback from the pilot phase.
+- [ ] Conduct final testing of the enhanced GBL Admin: Ensure that the new batch asset management functionalities are working as intended and integrate feedback from the pilot phase.

 #### Monitoring and Evaluation